TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 ```
 * Addressed a issue where a registry hive fails to load, the tool will now halt migration instead of continuing
 * Fixed a bug with Module Changelog version test where release type number is not properly outputted
+* Fix issue with manual release type not included in tests
 ```
 ## 2.5.1